New York Official Reports

 Before submitting a decision for publication, judges and court staff are asked to consider the following:

 - Certain personal identifying information must be redacted in accordance with statutes and rules.
-Required redactions are discussed in New York Law Reports Style Manual § 12.4 (2017), entitled Personal Identifying Information (reproduced below).
+Required redactions are discussed in New York Law Reports Style Manual § 12.4 (2022), entitled Personal Identifying Information (reproduced below).
 Note that section 12.4 includes only a subset of privacy statutes, and other statutes and rules should also be reviewed.
-For example, redaction in published matrimonial decisions is addressed in 22 NYCRR 202.16 (m).

 - Other redactions may be made in the discretion of the judge, pursuant to Unified Court System policy.
 Where confidential, intimate or sensitive details are unnecessary to the holding of the case, consider removing them from the published decision.
 Where such information is necessary to the holding, consider redacting personal identifying information like names of witnesses, physical addresses, etc.